 Our buy to let solicitors’ fees

 Wherever possible, we will quote you a fixed fee to undertake your buy to let conveyance.
-We always ensure our fees are proportionate and appropriate in the circumstances and we’ll be transparent about costs from the outset, allowing you to stay fully in control of your overall spend.
+We always ensure our buy to let legal fees are proportionate and appropriate in the circumstances and we’ll be transparent about costs from the outset, allowing you to stay fully in control of your overall spend.

 We will also keep you informed of any third party costs (such as Land Registry fees) which may arise as your case progresses, so you won’t be hit with any hidden costs down the line.

 For further information, please visit our fees page.
-The cost of your property transaction will ultimately depend on the individual circumstances of your case, so please feel free to get in touch for a tailored quote.
+The cost of your property transaction will ultimately depend on the individual circumstances of your case, so please feel free to get in touch for a tailored buy to let conveyancing quote.